DataTig helps when a community of people want to crowd source a data set and they use a git repository to store the data.

 We released Version 0.1.1 of our Python Library.
 This immediately replaces version 0.1.0 that was also released today, as this had a Python packaging error.

-we wrote up a list of things to think about when running a community data project.
+We wrote up a list of things to think about when running a community data project.

-We launched a prototype of this project and posted about it at the
+We launched a prototype of this project and posted about it at the Open Knowledge Foundation forum.